 The doctoral degree, i.e. the Ph.D., is primarily intended for students desiring a career in research and/or collegiate teaching.
 The focus is on advanced EECS topics, on learning to perform research and to write research papers, and on making fundamental new contributions to an EECS topic.
 Students take advanced course work and write a doctoral dissertation, also called a thesis.

 With two doctoral programs offered within one department, students enroll in a degree program tailored to their interests, while having access to, and the benefits of, the full breadth of the EECS Department.
-For example, all EECS classes and faculty research advisors are equally available to students in all two graduate programs, while the degree requirements and qualifying examinations are tailored to the specific program.
+For example, EECS faculty research advisors are equally available to students in both graduate programs, while the degree requirements and qualifying examinations are tailored to the specific program.

 The faculty of the EECS Department are organized in two divisions: Computer Science and Engineering (CSE) and Electrical and Computer Engineering (ECE).
 The CSE faculty have the primary responsibility for the CSE Graduate Program; the ECE faculty have the primary responsibility for the ECE Graduate Programs.